vmarchesin/js-me-anything/CONTRIBUTING.md

     answers: [
         { id: 'beginner-20-a', value: "'11'", applySyntaxHighlight: true, isCorrect: true },
         { id: 'beginner-20-b', value: '11', applySyntaxHighlight: true, isCorrect: false },
-        { id: 'beginner-20-c', value: 'number', applySyntaxHighlight: true, isCorrect: false }, { id: 'beginner-20-d', value: '1', applySyntaxHighlight: true, isCorrect: false },
+        { id: 'beginner-20-c', value: "'number'", applySyntaxHighlight: true, isCorrect: false }, { id: 'beginner-20-d', value: '1', applySyntaxHighlight: true, isCorrect: false },
     ],
-    explanation: `
+    explanation: [
+        {
-    Type coercion is the process of converting value from one type to another (such as string to number, object to boolean, and so on).
+            content: `Type coercion is the process of converting value from one type to another (such as string to number, object to boolean, and so on).

-    The #+# operator will coerce numbers to strings when performing an operation with strings, resulting in #'11'# instead of #11#.
+            The #+# operator will coerce numbers to strings when performing an operation with strings, resulting in #'11'# instead of #11#.`,
-    `,
+            isCodeSection: false,
+        },
+        {
+            content: "console.log('1' + 1); // also '11'",
+            isCodeSection: true,
+        },
+    ],
 },
 ```